Xstrata's Reid decides against Glenstrata role

 But his position has been in doubt since Mick Davis, Xstrata's long-serving chief executive, was replaced at the helm of the newly created Glencore-Xstrata by Glencore's boss and top shareholder, Ivan Glasenberg, as part of a deal that improved the terms of the takeover in September.

-Reid's decision, announced by Xstrata on Tuesday, will raise fresh concerns over executive departures from the miner following its merger with Glencore, after minority investors voted down a controversial retention plan.
+Reid's decision, announced by Xstrata on Tuesday, will raise fresh concerns over executive departures from the miner following its merger with Glencore (GLEN.L), after minority investors voted down a controversial retention plan.

 A former banker, Reid was brought in by Davis at Xstrata's inception in 2001 and the two started in a JP Morgan basement a business they had sketched out in the back of a taxi.
-The two, with a tight-knit team of executives, built the company from a $500 million (310 million pounds) ferrochrome and zinc business into a global, diversified miner with a market value of some $50 billion (31 billion pounds).
+The two, with a tight-knit team of executives, built the company from a $500 million ferrochrome and zinc business into a global, diversified miner with a market value of some $50 billion.

 "Eleven years ago, I persuaded Trevor to leave a successful banking career to embark upon the transformation of a struggling company in a precarious financial position with limited options," Davis said.